Anthonyhawkins/number-cruncher/README.md

 # Number Cruncher CLI Utility
 This repo defines the requirements of a CLI utility which provides a number of math utilities.
-Unit Converts, Basic Calculator, Area Calculator.
+A Unit Converter, Basic Calculator, and Area Calculator.